norotaro/enumata/README.md

 ```

 We need to create an `enum` file with the State Definitions for each field.
+The file to define the `status` field will be called `OrderStatus` and the file to define the `fulfillment` field will be called `OrderFulfillment`.
 We can do this with the `make:model-state` command:

 ```bash